-Climate change is occurring because of human activities that release excessive amounts of greenhouse gases into the atmosphere.
+Human activities are releasing excessive amounts of greenhouse gases into our atmosphere.

-- Increasingly intensive agriculture - which emits methane and nitrous oxide.
+Increasingly intensive agriculture – which emits greenhouse gases like methane and nitrous oxide

 Today's industrialised countries – includng New Zealand – have built their economies on buring fossil fuels to provide electricity, transport and to develop industries.
 Developing countries are now beginning to do the same.